 Sleep is a strange beast.
 Most of us know that we feel awful if we don’t get enough, yet hardly any of us manage the recommended 7-ish hours that we need.

-In actual fact, according to the Centers for Disease Control and Prevention (CDC), 1 in 3 Americans don’t get the right amount of shut-eye.
+In actual fact, according to the Centers for Disease Control and Prevention (CDC),

 This is quite a worrying statistic, as sleep — or a lack thereof — is now considered to be a risk factor for obesity and cardiometabolic conditions, such as impaired glucose tolerance and high blood pressure.